 The beach is one of the major attractions in Lakes Entrance.
 It draws people from both near and far to swim in these amazing waters.
 The Lakes Entrance beaches are covered in soft sand with plenty of room for beach lovers.
-At times, if you are lucky, you may be the only person on this majestic stretch of beach.
+At times, if you are lucky, you may be the only person on this majestic stretch of the Ninety-Mile Beach.

 - Lakes Entrance Main Beach

 - Red Bluff

 - Lakes Entrance Beach Safety